-- 3A.completed the academic curriculum and met at least 7 of the following 8 criteria: - a. earn 4 units of English; - b. earn 4 units of Mathematics, which shall include Algebra I, Algebra II or equivalent, Geometry, and another higher course or a 4-year sequence of courses which contains equivalent content; - c. earn at least 4 units of Science, including physics and chemistry; - d. earn 4 units of Social Studies; - e. earn either 3 units of 1 foreign Language or 2 units each of 2 Foreign Languages (must include no less than 2 units for which credit is sought; - f. earn 1 unit of Fine Arts; - g. maintain an overall high school grade point average of at least 3.5 on a 4 point scale up to the last grading period of the senior year; or - h. obtain a composite score of 27 on the American College Testing Program's (ACT) Tests or an equivalent composite score of 1210 on the Scholastic Assessment Tests (SAT); OR Career Tech Pathway to an Honors Diploma - 3B. completed an intensive career-technical education curriculum and met at least 4 of the following 5 criteria: - a. earn 4 units of English; - b. earn 4 units of Mathematics, which will include Algebra I, Algebra II or equivalent, Geometry, and higher level course or a 3-4 year sequence of courses which contains equivalent content; - c. maintain an overall high school grade point average of at least 3.5 on a 4 point scale up to the last grading period of the senior year; - d. achieve proficiency benchmark established for appropriate Ohio Career Technical Competency Assessment (WebXam) of equivalent assessment aligned with State-approved and industry validated technical standards; or - e. obtain a composite score of 27 on the American College Testing Program's (ACT) Tests, or an equivalent composite score of 1210 on the Scholastic Assessment Tests (SAT).
+- successfully completed the high school curriculum (i.e., course, credit and other requirements), or completed the student's individual education program; - 2. attained at least the applicable scores on the achievement tests required by the State Board of Education for graduation; - 3. completed the academic curriculum and met at least 7 of the following 8 criteria: - a. earn 4 units of English; - b. earn 4 units of Mathematics, which shall include Algebra I, Algebra II or equivalent, Geometry, and another higher course or a 4 year sequence of courses which contains equivalent content; - c. earn at least 4 units of Science, including physics and chemistry; - d. earn 4 units of Social Studies; - e. earn either 3 units of 1 foreign Language or 2 units each of 2 Foreign Languages (must include no less than 2 units for which credit is sought: - f. earn 1 unit of Fine Arts; - g. maintain an overall high school grade point avrage of at least 3.5 on a 4 point scale up to the last grading period of the senior - h. obtain a composite score of 27 on the American College Testing Program's (ACT) Tests or an equivalent composite score of 1210 on the Scholastic Assessment Tests (SAT); OR - 3.B completed an intensive career-technical education curriculum and met at least 7 of the following 8 criteria: - a. earn 4 units of English; - b. earn 4 units of Mathematics, which will include Algebra I, Algebra II or equivalent, Geometry, and higher level course or a 34 year sequence of courses which contains equivalent content;

+- f. maintain an overall high school grade point average of at least 3.5 on a 4 point scale up to the last grading period of the senior year; - g. achieve proficiency benchmark established for appropriate Ohio Career Technical Competency Assessment of equivalent assessment aligned with State-approved and industry validated technical standards; or - h. obtain a composite score of 27 on the American College Testing Program's (ACT) Tests, or an equivalent composite score of 1210 on the Scholastic Assessment Tests (SAT).